JeremyTallant/debt_statistics/README.md

 What is the average amount of debt owed by countries across different debt indicators?
 The data used in this project is provided by [The World Bank](https://www.worldbank.org/en/home).
 It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015.
 ## Contents
-1. The World Bank's international debt data
+1. **The World Bank's international debt data:** Inspect the international debt data.
 2. Finding the number of distinct countries
 3. Finding out the distinct debt indicators
 4. Totaling the amount of debt owed by the countries